lindsayjsemler/StullerGifTest/README.md

 Note I did try several other options to get gifs working in the app, however all are messy design an bandaid fixes for the Xamarin.Forms know issue as documented here: https://stackoverflow.com/questions/61102724/xamarin-forms-image-gif-animation-doesnt-play-on-android

 Options I tried were CrossMediaManager, using Webview with the URL to Animate in screen, FFTImageLoading, and approx. 5 other trials to fix this issue.
-I am going to try to start from scratch and build it for iOS tomorrow morning and see if I can get it to work, if I can I will update this file and the code as well.
+I also tried to switch to an iOS implementation, however my xCode version is several years out of date and imcompatible with iOS development on my machine.